 - Severe pain in your chest

 1. What is Altitude Sickness?

-Altitude sickness is a dangerous health problem which is caused due to high altitude where air is thin with no vegetation.
-It happens due to less oxygen in the air of high altitude.
+Altitude sickness is a dangerous health problem that is caused due to high altitudes where the air is thin with no vegetation.
+It happens due to less oxygen in the air of high altitudes.
 The quick hike up to the high altitude is the reason behind this problem.

 2. At what height, altitude sickness happens?

 The mild of altitude sickness can be seen from 2500m however the symptoms can only be seen from the altitude of 3000m.

 The altitude of Lukla is 2860m.
 On the first day, you take the flight from Kathmandu which has an altitude of 1400m to Lukla which is the major reason for not adjusting with altitude.